Chaseos/Chaseos/README.md

 - 🌍 I believe in giving back to the community and often volunteer my coding, team lead, and team management skills at a non-profit, [Animal Help Now](https://github.com/AnimalHelpNow).

 - 🤝 We are always looking for volunteers.
-[Here](https://www.volunteermatch.org/search/org768702.jsp) are a few active positions.
+[Here](https://www.volunteermatch.org/search/org768702.jsp) are our active positions.

 - 📖 I ♥️ continuous learning.
 I block out time every week to learn about new things relevant to my profession.